smartemission/smartemission/docs/platform/installation.rst

 ============

 This chapter describes the installation steps for the Smart Emission Data Platform in a regular Docker environment.
-Note that installation and maintenance on Kubernetes is described in a separate chapter.
+Note that installation and maintenance on Kubernetes is described in the :ref:`kubernetes`_ chapter.

 Principles
 ==========